E-delweiss/bilberry_assessment/AIpaper_explained/README.md

 ### Drawbacks
 * It requires a huge amont of data for the pretraining, and lighter versions do not, or struggle to, attain SOTA accuracies
 * Usually, architectures are tested on images recognition tasks but also on detection and segmentation.
 Those last challenges are not explored in this paper
-* Even if pretraining would require such expensive computational costs that only few people may want to reproduce the pretraining, one can note that the dataset (JFT-300M) used is not open-source and then this paper is not reproducible outside of Google.
+* Even if pretraining would require such expensive computational costs that only few people may want to reproduce it, one can note that the dataset (JFT-300M) used is not open-source and then this paper is not reproducible outside of Google.

 ## References
 Related references you may want to check to have a better understanding of this paper.